-Upon acceptance, students with diagnosed learning disabilities may gain access to support programs by providing the following documentation of their disability to the Services for Individuals with Disabilities Office:
+Upon acceptance, students with diagnosed learning disabilities may gain access to support programs by providing the following documentation of their disability to the Disability Services Office:

-- A comprehensive psycho-educational evaluation conducted within the past three years by a licensed psychologist; or, - 2.
+- 1. A comprehensive psycho-educational evaluation conducted within the past three years by a licensed psychologist: or. - 2.
 Verification that the student was diagnosed by a licensed psychologist or credentialed special education professional using commonly recognized protocols, and received services within the past three years as a learning disabled student; and - 3.
 Any relevant educational, medical, or diagnostic records which would provide additional information.